-If you work in I.T, it is part of the role to be given a higher level of access to sensitive data and added privilege to perform the tasks required like install software.
+If you work in I.T, it is part of the role to be given a higher level of access to sensitive data and added privilege to perform the tasks required like installing software.
 Users with this level of privileged access to an organization’s systems and networks pose a special threat.
 External threat actors often target privileged accounts using phishing schemes and social engineering techniques, since gaining control over these credentials helps them move more freely inside the network.
-Privileged Access Management (PAM) helps ensure business safety and protect your organization from breaches that use existing privileged admin accounts.
+Privileged Access Management (PAM) helps ensure business safety and protects your organization from breaches that use existing privileged admin accounts.
 PAM comprises a collection of practices, policies, processes, and tools that are used to control and manage privileged account access, users, and credentials to reduce the risk of accidental or deliberate misuse of these powerful accounts.

 What is Privileged Access Management (PAM)?